Rapporteket/rapbase/cran-comments.md

 * Corrected a typo in README.md

-* Removed useless comments in tests/testthat/test-installGithubPackage.R and redundant data documentation (R/Helligdager2008til2022.R)
+* Removed useless comments in tests/testthat/test-installGithubPackage.R

 ### Test environments
 Due to the above changes these test have been (re-)run as part of the second resubmission: